slerman12/Help-me/2-Opposing-views.md

 "A lot of people bring their children here.
 They think that showing children to us will gain them sympathy, and pity.
 Why America you going?

 "I’m going to meet with family, mom, dad, brother is already there.
-And I’m stranded in Uzbekistan."
+And I’m stranded."

 He just listened.
 He asked questioned, she answered.
 It wasn’t a conversation.
 It was an interview, with her, to figure out if she deserved refugee status.
 Her goal was to get refugee status.